Rediscovered as a Showa-Era Retro "Photogenic Spot"! A Deep Dive into Hakodate Park Children's World, Home of Japan's Oldest Ferris Wheel|Domingo

 Hakodate Park

-It features eight bench-style gondolas, a rare sight in Japan.
+It has eight bench-style gondolas, which are rare in Japan.

 Hakodate Park